AnnaVydrak/TaskManagement/README.md

 The current setup assumes a single environment (Development) for simplicity.

 No built-in retry policies or circuit breakers for message handling—consider adding Polly or similar if needed.

-Monitoring and logging are minimal; use tools like Seq or Prometheus + Grafana for production-grade observability.